drftpd-ng/drftpd/README.md

 Details to come...!!!

 ## Plugins
 Plugins and code modifications of DrFTPD versions prior 3.0.0 will not work.
-You need to use plugins designed for version 3.0.0.
+You need to use plugins designed for version 3.0.0 and above.

 Unofficial plugins can be found here http://drftpd.org/forums/viewforum.php?f=26